SerCom-KC/cartoon-network-schedule/next-showings.md

 09:00AM Craig of the Creek - Under the Overpass
 10:00AM Craig of the Creek - The Invitation
 11:00AM Craig of the Creek - Vulture's Nest
+12:00PM Craig of the Creek - Kelsey Quest
+01:00PM Craig of the Creek - JPony
 01:15PM Unikitty! - Super Amazing Raft Adventure
 01:30PM Unikitty! - Chair; Kickflip McPuppycorn
+02:00PM Craig of the Creek - Under the Overpass
 02:15PM We Bare Bears - Everyday Bears
 02:30PM We Bare Bears - Shush Ninjas; The Road
 07:15PM We Bare Bears - The Island